zbioe/infra-consul/README.md

-# Consul Deploy
+# Infra Consul

-Consul cluster in local vms server
+Infra environment for deploy consul with Federation and vault integration in differents environments with same deploy.

 ## Requirements

-Have some dependecies depending what environment are you using.
+Have some dependecies accordingly what environment are you using.

 ### Libvirtd
 `libvirtd` needs to works in your environment.